Dr Alan Stewart

 Quantitative Cellular and Plasma Proteomics

 Recently in collaboration with Dr Sally Shirran (St Andrews Mass Spectrometry Facility) we have established a platform in St Andrews for cellular and plasma quantitative proteomics using a technique called Sequential Window Acquisition of all Theoretical Mass Spectra (SWATH-MS).
 Using this approach we can identify and relatively quantify several hundreds of plasma proteins in a single drop of blood.
 Recently we utilised this method to identify hydroxyapatite-binding plasma proteins in blood samples taken from genotyped individuals with age-related macular degeneration (Arya et al., Exp.
 Eye Res.
 2018; 172: 21-29).
 In addition we have employed this approach to examine cellular proteomic changes. for example, we measured changes in monocyte-derived dendritic cell protein abundance during LPS-induced maturation, where we were able to detect and quantify >4400 proteins at different stages of the process enabing pathway analysis (Arya et al., Sci.
 Rep. 2019; 9: 4343).
-We are currently using this platform to identify prognostic and diagnostic markers of diseases including cancer and are interested in collaboratively exploring further applications of this technology to address other medically-relevant problems.
+We are currently using this platform to identify prognostic and diagnostic markers of diseases including cancer.
+My group also have an interest in developing new “speciomic” approaches to examine metal-protein interactions in complex mixtures.
+Current work in this area is being carried out in collaboration with Profs.
+Claudia Blindauer (University of Warwick) and Marco Arruda (University of Campinas, Brazil; Arruda et al., J. Proteomics 2022; 263: 104615).
+We are interested in collaboratively exploring further applications of these technologies to address medically-relevant problems.

 Selected Recent Publications (Full list is available here)